rjlutz/CarND-Behavioral-Cloning-P3/writeup_report.md

 ```

+I also used Amazon EC2 for many intermediate tests.
+I was successful in running on   g2.2xlarge and g2.8xlarge configurations.
+I atarted instances on the spot market which helped me control expenses.
+There's always a risk with the spot market though; I was booted twice while working through this project.

 #### Training Loss

-The training and validation loss calculated after each epoch are pl0tted as follows:
+The training and validation loss calculated after each epoch are plotted as follows:

 ![alt](training_loss.png)

 Earlier in the process, when using less training data,I concluded that 10 epochs were sufficient.
-While still sufficient, a more recent run shows the number of epochs could be further reduced to 6.
+While still sufficient, the most recent run shows the number of epochs could be further reduced to 6.

 ## Testing

-The project was tested using the Udacity-provided simulator and the provided drive.py file.
-The car can be driven autonomously around the track by executing
+The project was tested using the provided simulator and the unchanged drive.py file.
+The car is driven autonomously around the track by executing
 ```sh
 python drive.py model.h5
 ```
-The final step was to run the simulator to see how well the car was driving around track one.
+The final step was to run the simulator to see how well the car was driving around the lake track.
 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 A video of a test run in the simulator is provided at the very top of this report.